GHS Label Information

 Section C.2 states that for each hazard class and category that is applicable to a substance, the GHS label must include a signal word, hazard statement(s), pictogram(s), and precautionary statement(s) as specified in section C.4 of this appendix.

 Section C.2.2.1 states that the text of all applicable hazard statements (provided in section C4) must be on the label, unless an exception is specified.
 The information described in italics in section C4 can be obtained from the Safety Data Sheet (SDS) and must be included as part of the hazard statement.
-For example you must include the information specified by the text in italics in this statement: "causes damage to organs (state all organs affected) through prolonged or repeated exposure (state route of exposure if no other routes of exposure cause the hazard)".
+For example, you must include the information specified by the text in italics in this statement: "causes damage to organs (state all organs affected) through prolonged or repeated exposure (state route of exposure if no other routes of exposure cause the hazard)".
 Hazard statements may be combined where appropriate to reduce the information on the label and improve readability, as long as all of the hazards are identified.

 Section C.2.4.1 identifies the four types of precautionary statements that must be on each label, "prevention," "response," "storage," and "disposal."
-The specifics of these precautionary statements is given in section C4.
+The specifics of these precautionary statements are given in section C4.
 The core part of the precautionary statement is presented in bold print in C4.
 This is the text, except if otherwise specifically excluded by the SDS, that must always be on the label.
 Where additional information is required, it is printed in plain text.

 Section C.3.1 states that to prevent non-standardized information from creating a wide variation in the information on GHS labels and thus causing confusion, supplementary information on the label is limited to information that provides further detail and which does not contradict or cast doubt on the validity of the required standardized hazard information.